 With the rise of the internet and fast shipping, it has become easier for aquarium enthusiasts to purchase fish and plants online.
 Many online stores offer things like guaranteed live delivery, even shipping overnight.
-However, this isn’t always the case, which is one reason that it is so important to choose the correct online store for your purposes.
+However, this isn’t always the case, which is one reason it is important to choose the correct online store for your purposes.

 The 10 Best Online Fish Stores